 For compromise to work properly, it is essential that you remain fair.
 One person cannot always be a doormat in the relationship; in order words, one spouse cannot get their way with everything.
 You will have to be fair with your decisions.

-Whatever decision you decide to make ask yourself, is it fair to put your partner through it?
+Whatever decision you decide to make, ask yourself, is it fair to put your partner through it?

 6. Make a decision

-Once you have weighed in your options and considered your spouse’s feeling and decided to remain fair, then stick with the decision you make.
+Once you have weighed in your options and considered your spouse’s feelings, and decided to remain fair, then stick with the decision you make.
 If you have been honest with the decision, then there will be no problem in finding a good solution for both of you.

 Today’s generation believes marriage to be a source of their happiness.
 They believe it to be a way to keep themselves happy and satisfied and this is where they are wrong.

 Marriage is for the happiness of both of you, and you can get this happiness by compromising.
 Once you compromise, everything will be better for both of you, and you can have a long and healthy relationship.

 Meanwhile, if you need help navigating your marriage, couples therapy is a good idea that you must consider.

 Sylvia Smith loves to share insights on how couples can revitalize their love lives in and out of the bedroom.
 As a writer at Marriage.com, she is a big believer in living consciously and encourages couples to adopt this principle Read more in their lives too.
 Sylvia believes that every couple can transform their relationship into a happier, healthier one by taking purposeful and wholehearted action.